Hidden Singer (South Korean TV series): Round 3

-The singer and 3 (or 4) surviving impersonators sing the next song in the hidden stage, but the music does not stop.
+The singer and three (or four) surviving impersonators sing the next song in the hidden stage, but the music does not stop.
 Instead, the audience votes during the interlude, and the impersonators' and singer's positions are revealed during the second half.

 During round 3, the surviving impersonators also introduce themselves.
 Each one has a nickname like (nickname)(singer's name).
-Nicknames are usually qualities (like "Handsome Man Nam Jin"), places of origin (like "Jinju Kim Kyung-ho"), or occupations (like "Welder Im Chang-jung").
+Nicknames are usually qualities (like "Handsome Man Nam Jin"), places of origin (like "Jinju Kim Kyung-ho"), song titles that are relevant to their backstory as a fan (like "On The Street Kim Kwang-seok"), occupations (like "Welder Im Chang-jung"), or even puns ("Who Shin Ji/누구 신지" is a pun on the phrase "Nugushinji" which translates to "Who is it") though there can be other types.
 The impersonators can be celebrities, foreigners, and both male and female regardless of the singer's gender.

-Around this time, a medley of the singer's songs (that are not mission songs) are sung by members of the panel and the impersonators.
+Around this time, a medley of the singer's songs (that are not mission songs) or a special performance are sung by members of the panel and the impersonators.

 At the end of round 3, the elimination is announced.

 Round 4

 The round 4 performance works the same as round 3.
-The singer and 2 (or 3) surviving impersonators sing the final song in the hidden stage, but the music does not stop.
+The singer and two (or three) surviving impersonators sing the final song in the hidden stage, but the music does not stop.
 Instead, the audience votes during the interlude on who they think the real singer is.
 After the votes are cast, the impersonators' and singer's positions are revealed during the second half.
-After the song the 3rd place is announced, and then the winner.
+After the song the third place is announced, and then the winner (As a running gag, in most episodes, right before the winner is announced, the host says "Cue commercial!" generally causing an uproar).
 The last surviving impersonator wins money depending on what place they ranked and how many votes they got.
 This impersonator also gets to go to the end-of-season King of Kings championship.
 Sometimes, if there is a tie for two impersonators as runner-ups, both impersonators will receive prize money and participate in the championship.
 If the singer was eliminated prior to announcing the winner, the singer will announce the winner of the episode in place of the host.
+In Seasons 4-5, an extra prize of a travel voucher was given, and in Seasons 6-7, due to COVID, this was changed to a Korean meat set.

 Sometimes at the end, an encore is sung by the impersonators and the singer.